 Enrolments for this paper require departmental permission.
 View more information about departmental permission.

 - More information link

-- View more information on the Department of Music, Theatre and Performing Arts' website, including audition details and copies of audition application forms
+View more information on the School of Performing Arts' website, including audition details and copies of audition application forms

 - Teaching staff

 This paper covers recital and group siging with dance choreography.

 Three one-hour lessons per week incorporating group and indvidiual lessons.